b

 Beschreibung

-Deliblato Sands Reserve's west borders is an area of steppe, sandy and agricultural open landscape habitats, as well as patches of black locust, black pine, Scots pine, and various deciduous forest species.
-The area shines in spring when migratory birds come and it is not too hot.
-Also, October is very nice and pleasant.
+Deliblato Sands Reserve's west borders is an area of steppe, sandy, and agricultural open landscape habitats, as well as patches of black locust, black pine, Scots pine, and various deciduous forest species.
+More than 120 bird species have been recorded in this part of the Deliblato Sands.
+Considering that there are no water surfaces in the area and the lack of waterfowl, this reflects the very high biodiversity of the region.
+The area shines in spring when migratory birds come, and it is still not too hot.
+Also, late September and October are very nice and pleasant.

-Among other more common birds of prey, the sandy dunes are also patrolled by Schlangenadler and Rotfußfalke.
+Among other more common birds of prey, the sandy dunes are also patrolled by Schlangenadler, Zwergadler, Wiesenweihe, and Rotfußfalke.
+Wendehals in April and Ziegenmelker after sunset in June are also some of the many highlights of this area.

 Details